Bronze sunbird: Threats

-The bronzy sunbird is not threatened.
+The bronze sunbird is not threatened.
 It has benefited from the introduction of Protea farming, which is a poisonous flower grown and abundant in gardens in Zimbabwe.
-While odd, this flower, which is poisonous to humans, they do not affect the bronzy sunbird and provides an immense amount of nectar which makes it a place that the sunbirds frequent often.
+While odd, this flower, which is poisonous to humans, they do not affect the bronze sunbird and provides an immense amount of nectar which makes it a place that the sunbirds frequent often.